 We are often asked, "Please explain to me how to make activated charcoal at home."
 To make activated carbon, you first need to understand that there are two basic methods of activation - steam activation and chemical activation.
 Chemical activation should not be confused with acid-washed or chemical impregnation.
-A reasonably good activated charcoal with a surface area of 1,000 m2/g would have 125 acres of surface area per pound.
+A reasonably good activated charcoal (such as the powder at the top of this page) with a surface area of 1,000 m2/g would have 125 acres of surface area per pound.

 Making Steam-Activated Charcoal